iamlab-cmu/franka-interface/README.md

 4. Build ROS Node franka_ros_interface

-   Make sure that you have installed ROS Kinetic / Melodic already and have added the `source /opt/ros/kinetic/setup.bash` into your `~/.bashrc` file.
+   Make sure that you have installed ROS Kinetic / Melodic already and have added the `source /opt/ros/kinetic/setup.bash` or `source /opt/ros/melodic/setup.bash` into your `~/.bashrc` file.
 Make sure you have also installed catkin-tools either globally or in a virtual environment using the command `pip install catkin-tools`.

    ```bash
    bash ./bash_scripts/make_catkin.sh